BlokasLabs/patchbox-os-docs/docs/SetupWizard.md

 **USB audio cards do not seem to work well with Pianoteq.

 - You will get to decide which boot environment you want to use (dekstop or console).
 If you want to control your Raspberry Pi via VNC, choose `dekstop`.
 This will initiate the graphical environment (it can be done after the setup wizard by running `startx`).
-For remote control via VNC we recommend to use The RealVNC viewer ([more about remote control via VNC](RemoteControl.md))
+For remote control via VNC we recommend to use <a href="https://www.realvnc.com/en/connect/download/viewer/" target="_blank">the RealVNC Viewer</a> ([more about remote control via VNC](RemoteControl.md))
-- During the initial setup wizard you will get asked if you want to connect to a Wi-Fi network, once the Wi-Fi connection is attempted, the SSH connection will drop.
+- During the initial setup wizard you will get asked if you want to connect to a Wi-Fi network.
+Once the Wi-Fi connection is attempted, the SSH connection will drop.
 You may skip this step in order not to lose the connection.
 - The last step of the setup wizard is activating a [module](Modules.md)
 - If you want to go through the setup wizard again, run `patchbox wizard`
 - All the settings can be changed later by running `patchbox` and choosing the parameter you want to change